-Connecting multiplication in arithmetic to algebra and area patterns
+Connecting multiplication in arithmetic to algebra with area patterns

 Overview

-Area or grid models are used to represent two digit multiplication in arithmetic, multiplication of binomials, represent polynomials, and area models for squares.
+Area or grid, array or matrix models can be used to represent two digit multiplication in arithmetic, multiplication of binomials, represent polynomials, and area models for squares.

 I bought all 18 containers so how many cookies did I buy?